VFA-106

 Strike Fighter Squadron 106 (VFA-106), also known as the "Gladiators", is a United States Navy F/A-18 Hornet and F/A-18E/F Super Hornet Fleet Replacement Squadron stationed at Naval Air Station Oceana, Virginia.
+The squadrons radio callsign is Empire.

 Mission

-As the East Coast Fleet Replacement Squadron, the squadron’ mission is to train Navy and Marine Corps F/A-18 Replacement Pilots and Weapon Systems Officers (WSOs) to support fleet commitments.
-Every 6 weeks, a class of between 8–12 newly winged Navy and Marine Corps pilots and Naval Flight Officers begins the 9-month training course in which they learn the basics of air-to-air and air-to-ground missions, culminating in day/night carrier qualification and subsequent assignment to fleet Hornet squadrons.
+As the East Coast Fleet Replacement Squadron, the squadron’s mission is to train Navy F/A-18 Replacement Pilots and Weapon Systems Officers (WSOs) to support fleet commitments.
+Every 8 weeks, a class of between 10-15 newly winged Navy pilots and Naval Flight Officers begins the 10-month training course in which they learn the basics of air-to-air and air-to-ground missions, culminating in day/night carrier qualification and subsequent assignment to fleet Super Hornet squadrons.

-The West Coast counterparts to VFA-106 are VFA-122 and VFA-125 at NAS Lemoore, California and VMFAT-101 at MCAS Miramar, California.
-VFA-106 is also responsible for transitioning experienced naval aviators from other aircraft, such as the F-14 Tomcat and S-3 Viking, to the Super Hornet and F-35C.
+The West Coast counterpart to VFA-106 is VFA-122 at NAS Lemoore, California.
+VFA-106 is also responsible for transitioning experienced naval aviators from other aircraft, such as the F-14 Tomcat and S-3 Viking, to the Super Hornet.
 Aircrew returning from non-flying assignments undergo refresher training at VFA-106 prior to returning to the fleet.
 Additionally, VFA-106 (with the help from the Center of Naval Aviation Technical Training Unit: CNATTU) trains maintenance personnel and provides replacement aircraft to fleet units.